EDUCBA Logo

 Interpretation

-• If the squared error is very small then we can say that the line is a good fit.
-So if SEline is a small number then the whole fraction will be a very small value.
+• If the squared error is very small, then we can say that the line is a good fit.
+So if SEline is a small number, the whole fraction will be a very small value.
 And this will result in a larger number when subtracted from one.
-Thus if the squared error is small then R squared or the coefficient of determination will get larger, nearly equal to one.
+Thus if the squared error is small, then R squared, or the coefficient of determination will get larger, nearly equal to one.
 This shows that the line is a good fit.

-• Similarly in the opposite case if the squared error of line is huge that means a lot of error between data points and the line, then SEline this number will get large and hence resulting in a larger value of the fraction.
-So the R squared or the coefficient of determination will be a smaller value, showing a poorly fit regression line.
+• Similarly, in the opposite case, if the squared error of the line is huge, that means a lot of error between data points and the line, then SEline this number will get large, resulting in a larger fraction value.
+So the R squared or the coefficient of determination will be smaller, showing a poorly fit regression line.

 Limitation

-We can get the relationship between independent variables movements and the movements of dependent variables.
+We can get the relationship between the independent and dependent variables’ movements.
 It is not a parameter to identify whether the selected model is good or not.
-And you do not get any information about if the data and predictions are biased or not.
-There are times when you can get high R squared value for the poor model and a low value for a well-fitted model.
+You are not provided with any information regarding the potential bias in the data and predictions.
+It is possible to obtain a high R squared value for an inadequate model and a low value for a well-fitted model.
 Thus R squared doesn’t help to identify the reliability of the model.

 Conclusion

 R squared value is not a metric to verify the good fit of the trained linear regression model.
-But it can give what amount of variance of the independent variable that can be described by the variance of the dependent variable.
+But it can give what amount of variance of the independent variable that the variance of the dependent variable can describe.

 Recommended Articles

 This is a guide to R Squared Regression.
-Here we discuss what is R squared analysis along with its limitations, interpretation, and example.
+Here we discuss R squared analysis and its limitations, interpretation, and example.
 You can also go through our other related articles to learn more –

 1. Multiple Linear Regression